cfw-guide/ios.cfw.guide/_pages/en_US/installing-rootless.md

 You must own a computer running MacOS to use this guide.
 {:.notice--info}

-The rootlessJB jailbreak tool for iOS devices allows is capable of jailbreaking every device with firmware version 12.0 up to 12.1.2.
+The rootlessJB jailbreak tool for iOS devices allows is capable of jailbreaking every device on firmware version 12.0 up to 12.1.2.

 Note that the rootless jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.